Jutho/TensorKit.jl/docs/src/man/sectors.md

 subsection, and then for casting a general index manipulation of a tensor map as a linear operation in the basis of canonically ordered splitting and fusion trees.
 In this section, we will ignore the ``Z`` isomorphisms, as they are just trivially reshuffled under the different operations that we describe.
+These manipulations are used as low-level methods by the `TensorMap` methods discussed on the next page.
+As such, they are not exported by TensorKit.jl, nor do they overload similarly named methods from Julia Base (see `split` and `merge` below).

 The first operation we discuss is an elementary braid of two neighbouring sectors (indices), i.e. a so-called Artin braid or Artin generator of the braid group.
 Because